anatoliykmetyuk/dotty-issue-workspace/README.md

   <img src="demo.gif">
 </p>

+Please note that the above gif was recorded a long while ago, and the compiler commands like `dotty-bootstrapped/dotc` have since changed, e.g. to `scala3-bootstrapped/scalac`.
+The gif is for concept demonstration only.

 Dotty Issue Workspace is a small SBT-based build tool for issue reproduction in Dotty.
 It is implemented as an SBT plugin.
 It allows you to write a script that describes what needs to be done to reproduce an issue.
 This script currently supports SBT commands, shell commands and variables.

 - [How it works](#how-it-works)